-Explore Bazurto Market
+Explore Bazurto Market outside Cartagena

 Fifteen minutes taxi ride outside the managed and slightly manicured charm of the walled city of Cartagena is the Bazurto Market.
 It’s probably most famous for being visited by the late Anthony Bourdain.
 You’ll find everything here – from seafood to fresh fruit to clothes.
 It’s a busy market, many will find it huge, dirty, loud and chaotic.
 While it’s easy to take a taxi to get to the Bazurto Market from the old town, you may find it more convenient to organize your visit as part of a tour.

-Check out our recommedned guided tour to Bazurto Market – in 3 hours you’ll get to the heart of the market, watch vendors and craftsmen alike as well as taste local delicacies.
+Check out our recommended guided tour to Bazurto Market – in 3 hours you’ll get to the heart of the market, watch vendors and craftsmen alike as well as taste local delicacies.
 Plus a traditional Colombian lunch is included as is hotel pick up and drop off.
 Book your tour now.

-Visit San Felipe Castle
+Visit San Felipe Castle above Cartagena

 High on San Lazaros hill above the city of Cartagena is San Felipe Castle.
-Named after Philip IV of Spain, the castle was constructed over a period of 120 years from 1639 to help protect Cartagena from being invaded by the French and English.
+Named after Philip IV of Spain, the castle was constructed over 120 years from 1639 to help protect Cartagena from being invaded by the French and English.
 This UNESCO World Heritage monument has great views over the city and coastal area and a host of underground passages to explore.
 It’s the best example of a Spanish fort in the Americas and you’ll still find the original cannons on the walls.